Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 which part of work you're going to do at what time of day.
 If it was a friend, I could reach out anytime.
 But if it's a colleague, it's a formal relationship.
 As a new person within the unit, I was also hesitant to reach out to them.
-Whenever I felt issues, I could reach out to people, but these were colleagues who had volunteered to help me—there weren't any designated people you could always go to.
+Whenever I had issues, I could reach out to people, but these were colleagues who had volunteered to help me—there weren't any designated people you could always go to.
 Having someone like that would have definitely benefited me or people like me who have just started coding.